ivanp7/cl-image2text/README.md

 ```

 If you add `$HOME/.roswell/bin` to your `$PATH`,
-you wouldn't need to call Roswell explicitly:
+you won't need to call Roswell explicitly:

 ```sh
 $ image2text OPTIONS